 One sight you should stop to see is the San Nicola dei Greci church where the scene for the Last Supper was filmed.

 Matera has over 150 churches, and it’s a gorgeous town to wander through.
 You can feel the history as you wander.
-There are some great tours (through Viator) that have locals taking you through the streets and telling you the amazing stories of Matera.
-My recommendation is the Matera walking tour.
-You can find all the tours of Matera by clicking here.
+There are some great tours that have locals taking you through the streets and telling you the amazing stories of Matera.
+My recommendation is the Matera walking tour, it literally ROCKS!

 By 2015, tourists began to hear of the town; even publications such as The New Yorker and Smithsonian had Matera on its radar.